Cumulative Regret Analysis of the Piyavskii--Shubert Algorithm and Its Variants for Global Optimization: Abstract

 \section{Abstract}

-In this work, we study the problem of global optimization in univariate loss functions, where we analyze the regret of the popular lower bounding algorithms (e.g., Piyavskii-Shubert algorithm).
-For any given time $T$, instead of the widely available simple regret (which is the difference of the losses between the best estimation up to $T$ and the global optimizer), we study the cumulative regret up to that time.
-With a suitable lower bounding algorithm, we show that it is possible to achieve satisfactory cumulative regret bounds for different classes of functions.
-For Lipschitz continuous functions with the parameter $L$, we show that the cumulative regret is $O(L\log T)$.
-For Lipschitz smooth functions with the parameter $H$, we show that the cumulative regret is $O(H)$.
-We also analytically extend our results for a broader class of functions that covers both the Lipschitz continuous and the Lipschitz smooth functions, individually.
+We study the problem of global optimization, where we analyze the performance of the Piyavskii--Shubert algorithm and its variants.
+For any given time duration $T$, instead of the extensively studied simple regret (which is the difference of the losses between the best estimate up to $T$ and the global minimum), we study the cumulative regret up to time $T$.
+For $L$-Lipschitz continuous functions, we show that the cumulative regret is $O(L\log T)$.
+For $H$-Lipschitz smooth functions, we show that the cumulative regret is $O(H)$.
+We analytically extend our results for functions with Holder continuous derivatives, which cover both the Lipschitz continuous and the Lipschitz smooth functions, individually.
 We further show that a simpler variant of the Piyavskii-Shubert algorithm performs just as well as the traditional variants for the Lipschitz continuous or the Lipschitz smooth functions.
 We further extend our results to broader classes of functions, and show that, our algorithm efficiently determines its queries; and achieves nearly minimax optimal (up to log factors) cumulative regret, for general convex or even concave regularity conditions on the extrema of the objective (which encompasses many preceding regularities).
 We consider further extensions by investigating the performance of the Piyavskii-Shubert variants in the scenarios with unknown regularity, noisy evaluation and multivariate domain.